clir/clearnlp-guidelines/md/specifications/dependency_labels.md

 ### Parenthetical modifier

-A parenthetical modifier (`parataxis`) is an embedded chunk, often but not necessarily surrounded by parentheticalnotations (e.g,. brackets, quotes, commas, etc.), which gives side information to its head.
+A parenthetical modifier (`parataxis`) is an embedded chunk, often but not necessarily surrounded by parentheticalnotations (e.g., brackets, quotes, commas, etc.), which gives side information to its head.

 ### Punctuation